40 Years of Research

 This project is not just about the past; it is about the living memory of the Maroon people.
 We have collected oral histories to supplement the written record, ensuring that the voices of the ancestors speak as loudly as the ink on colonial paper.

 From the rugged limestone cliffs of the Cockpit Country to the frozen shores of Nova Scotia and the coast of Sierra Leone, we have pieced together the fragmented story of the 1795 War and the betrayal that led to the exile of an entire community.
-We present this work to honor Captain Leonard Parkinson, Montague James, and the hundreds of men, women, and children who fought for their freedom.
+We present this work to honor Maroon Captain Johnson, Montague James, and the hundreds of men, women, and children who fought for their freedom.